Slovenska Bistrica

 Slovenska Bistrica ([slɔˈʋèːnska ˈbíːstɾitsa]; Windisch-Feistritz) is a town south of Maribor in eastern Slovenia.
 It is the seat of the Municipality of Slovenska Bistrica, one of the largest municipalities in Slovenia.
 The area is part of the traditional region of Styria.
 The town is included in the Drava Statistical Region.

 History

-The town was established in the 13th century on the trade road between Maribor and Celje.
-It was granted market rights in 1313.
-It was originally called just Bistrica.
-The present name of Slovenska Bistrica (Windisch-Feistritz) first appears in records dating from 1565.
+The town was established in the 13th century on the trade road between Maribor and Celje, and was granted market rights in 1313.
+It was originally called just "Bistrica", a common toponym for rapid-flowing streams and rivers in South Slavic languages; the present name of Slovenska Bistrica (Windisch-Feistritz) first appears in records dating from 1565.

-Before 1918, the town had a German-speaking majority (in the last Austrian census of 1910, 57.7% of the inhabitants declared German as their language of daily communication), while the surroundings were almost exclusively Slovene-speaking.
+Before 1918, the town had a German-speaking majority (in the last Austrian census of 1910, 57.7% of the inhabitants declared German as their language of daily communication), while the surrounding countryside was almost exclusively Slovene-speaking.

 Demographics

 The town has a population of 8,016 (in 2018).
 Many locals commute to Maribor for work, less than an hour's drive away.